 The Sustainable Development Goals (SDGs) are seventeen interlinked global goals designed to achieve a better and more sustainable future.
 The SDGs were created in 2015 by the United Nations General Assembly and are intended to be completed by 2030.

 The seventeen SDGs are listed below.
-Interestingly, they are predominantly about improving the quality of life.
+Interestingly, they are primarily focused on enhancing the quality of life.
 Only goals 6, 7, 11, 13, 14, and 15 are about “saving the planet”.

 - No Poverty